ropfu picoCTF 2022 Solution

 Description

 Download the binary.
-Check mitigations with checksec.
+Confirm it is a statically-linked 32-bit ELF and check mitigations with checksec.

 Install ROPgadget: pip install ropgadget.